Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 Is therapy for me?

 Seeking therapy is an individual choice, or one made within the family or couple seeking help.
 There are many reasons why people come to therapy.
 Sometimes it is to deal with long-standing psychological issues, or problems relating to anxiety or depression.
 Other times it is in response to unexpected changes in one's life such as divorce, job change, or death of a loved one.
-Many seek therapy in the pursuit of personal exploration and growth.
-Working with a therapist can help provide insight, support, and greater understanding of all types of life challenges.
-Therapy can be helpful when addressing stress management, body-image issues, anxiety, depression, relationship conflict, past trauma, and addictions.
-Therapy is right for anyone interested in getting the most out of their life by taking responsibility, creating self-awareness, and working towards change in their lives.
+Many also seek therapy with the overarching goal of personal exploration and growth.

 Do I really need therapy?
 I like to handle my problems myself.